springboardmentor000/EnviroScan-AI/README.md

 Feature scaling is applied using StandardScaler to normalize input features.

-This ensures that all features contribute equally during model training and prevents bias due to varying feature ranges.
+This ensures that all features contribute equally to the model and prevents bias due to differences in value ranges.

 ---